CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

     The ApiGatewayBasicAuthUser and ApiGatewayBasicAuthPwd will be needed later, when installing Cortex Gateway.

     {{% alert title="Note" %}}
 More advanced configuration (such as changing ports) can be undertaken by modifying the "Cortex.Innovation.Install.Config.json" file but this shouldn't be required for most installations.
-More information about this can be found at TODO: ADD LINK TO CONFIGURATION PAGE.
+More information about this can be found at [Advanced Configuration](/docs/getting-started/on-premise/advanced/advanced-config-changes).
     {{% /alert %}}

 1. Save and close the PowerShell file.